 Improving your bedroom could significantly enhance your sleep quality because it can prevent unwanted distractions that negatively affect rest.

 First, the room should be as dark as possible.
 Light exposure of any kind could interrupt your internal sleep-wake cycle, making it harder for you to doze off.
 To help keep your environment dark, consider putting up blackout curtains or wearing an eye mask.

 Second, your sleeping environment should be quiet.
 Loud noises can delay sleep onset and lead to more disrupted rest.
-To help block out noise, you can purchase earplugs.
+To help block out noise, you can purchase earplugs or use a white noise machine.
 If neighbors or those you live with are the cause of bothersome noise, consider discussing the issue with them so that you can rest better.

 Lastly, your bed must be as comfortable as possible.
 If you have sensitive pressure points, a quality mattress should help relieve this pressure through contouring materials like memory foam and latex.

 Furthermore, the bed should be supportive to help minimize or prevent back pain.
 Any type of discomfort could interfere with your sleep quality, so to improve the situation, make sure to get a well-made mattress that suits your specific needs.

 8. Set the right temperature in your bedroom.

 According to research, heat exposure can affect the sleep stages, specifically slow-wave (deep) sleep and REM sleep.
 However, exposure to the cold does not have this effect.
 As a result, experts agree that people should sleep in cooler spaces instead of hot ones.